Our Location

 Hostas should be cut back in late fall.
-Healthy hosta leaves can be left on the plant in early fall to capture much-needed energy, but all leaves should be trimmed off after the first frost to deter slugs and other pests from making your hosta their winter home.
+Healthy hosta leaves can be left on the plant in early fall to capture much-needed energy, but all dead leaves should be trimmed off after the first hard frost to deter slugs and other pests from making your hosta their winter home.
 You can also just cut off leaves if they look old and tired!
-Use a clean, sharp pair of pruners and try to have the leaves removed before snowfall.
-Here’s a video showing how to cut hostas back.
+Just try to have the leaves removed before snowfall.

 Cut back hosta plants each year in late fall.
 In years with an early first frost, the leaves go brown quickly and die back to the ground in October.
 Hosta leaves don’t survive frost well.
 When the first frost arrives quickly, all the spent plant material above the ground can be removed at once.

 In years with a late start to winter, I sometimes remove hosta leaves while they’re still upright and green.
-By October, my hosta leaves have generally been attacked by the odd pest and had become damaged.
-I thought it was just my hostas for a few years, but now I’ve noticed that hostas (and some other popular shade-tolerant plants) in many different gardens seem to be a treat for pests!
+By October, my hosta leaves had generally been attacked by the odd pest and had become damaged.
+I thought it was just my hostas for a few years, but now I’ve noticed that hostas in many different gardens seem to be a treat for pests!
 Once the frost has hit them, it’s time to think about winterizing them.

 I like to remove any dead, damaged, or diseased foliage as soon as possible, and hostas are no exception.
 Pest-damaged or diseased leaves should be removed and discarded as soon as possible.
 Hosta leaves can also be damaged by harsh weather like wind or hail.
 The plant can channel its energy into the healthy parts of the plant once the damaged leaves are gone.